avivshaar6/cloudride-exercise/README.md

 The infrastructure consists of:
 - VPC with 4 subnets (2 public, 2 private) across 2 AZs
-- ECS Fargate cluster running a Hello World application
+- ECS cluster running a Hello World application
 - Application Load Balancer for public access
 - Auto-scaling configuration
 - CloudWatch monitoring and alerting